eclipse-iceoryx/iceoryx/doc/website/advanced/installation-guide-for-contributors.md

     iceoryx needs to be built as a static library for working with sanitizer flags.
 The script does it automatically.
     Except when you want to use the ${ICEORYX_WARNINGS} then you have to call `findpackage(iceoryx_utils)`

-## Iceoryx library build
+## iceoryx library build

 The iceoryx build consists of several libraries which have dependencies to each other.
 The goal is to have self-encapsulated library packages available where the end-user can easily find it with the CMake command `find-package(...)`.
 In the default case, the iceoryx libraries are installed by `make install` into `/usr/lib` which requires root access.
 As alternative you can install the libs into a custom folder by setting `-DCMAKE_INSTALL_PREFIX=/custom/install/path` as build-flag for the CMake file in iceoryx_meta.

-Iceoryx_meta is a CMake file that collects all libraries (utils, posh etc.) and extensions (binding_c, dds) together to have a single point for the CMake build.
+As a starting point for the CMake build, iceoryx_meta collects all libraries (utils, posh etc.) and extensions (binding_c, dds) together.
 The provided build script `iceoryx_build_test.sh` in the `tools` folder uses iceoryx_meta.

 Per default, iceoryx is built as static lib for better usability.
-Additionally, we offer to build as shared library because it is a cleaner solution for resolving dependency issues and it reduces the linker time while building.
+Additionally, we offer to build as shared library because it is a cleaner solution for resolving dependency issues and it reduces the linker time.
 This is done by the flag `BUILD_SHARED_LIBS` which is set to OFF per default.
 If you want to have shared libraries, just pass `-DBUILD_SHARED_LIBS=ON` to CMake or use `build-shared` as a flag in the build script.

-If iceoryx builds shared libraries you have to copy them into a custom path and you need to set the LD_LIBRARY_PATH to this custom path (e.g. build/install/prefix).
+If iceoryx builds shared libraries you have to copy them into a custom path need to set the LD_LIBRARY_PATH to the custom path (e.g. build/install/prefix).

-If iceoryx is built as shared library and you installed them in a custom path (e.g. build/install/prefix) you need to set the `LD_LIBRARY_PATH` to the directory containing the libiceoryx_*.so files.
-This can be done by calling:

 ```bash
 export LD_LIBRARY_PATH=/your/path/to/iceoryx/libs